-Creatine kinase (CK) is found in numerous tissues and organs in the body including muscle, brain, and heart.
+Creatine kinase (CPK) is found in numerous tissues and organs in the body including muscle, brain, and heart.

 It is an enzyme which can indicate inflammation and deterioration of tissues if it is present in high quantities in the bloodstream.

 CK has a great activity in muscle tissue, and it is usually found in plasma, serum or urine.

 During muscle deterioration, CK gets out from muscle cells and enters the bloodstream.
 This makes the blood CK levels to be elevated and indicate muscle damage.